cjs6891/el7_blog/_texts/wwtf.md

 <br>
 The <code>sort</code> command sorts in alphabetic order by default.
 Obviously in some cases, that isn't convenient.
 The <code>sort</code> command offers different options to help sorting these specific types of data.
 For instance, <code>cut -d : -f 3 /etc/passwd | sort -n</code> to sort the third field of <i>/etc/passwd</i> in numeric order.
 It can also be useful to sort in reverse order <code>cut -d : -f 3 /etc/passwd | sort -rn</code>.<br>
 <br>
 You can also use the <code>sort</code> command and specify which column you want to sort.
-Use <code>sort -n -k3 -t : /etc/passwd</code>, for instance, which uses the field separator : to numericly sort the third column of the <i>/etc/passwd</i> file.<br>
+Use <code>sort -n -k3 -t : /etc/passwd</code>, for instance, which uses the field separator : to numericlly sort the third column of the <i>/etc/passwd</i> file.<br>
 <br>
 Counting Lines, Words, and Characters W/<code>wc</code><br>
 The <code>wc</code> command gives three different results: the number of lines, the number of words, and the number of characters.
 To get the specific line count use <code>wc -l</code>.